 Are you or a loved one facing criminal assault charges in Columbus, OH?
-Don’t delay in calling the Columbus assault defense lawyers at Koenig & Owen, LLC for help.
+Don’t delay in calling the Columbus assault defense lawyer at the Law Office of James D. Owen, LLC for help.
 With more than 30 years of experience defending clients against serious criminal matters, we know what’s at stake.
 You can trust that we’ll fight tirelessly to defend you and secure the best possible result in your case.

-Our Columbus criminal lawyers offer a free consultation, so give us a call today to learn more.
+Our Columbus criminal lawyer offers a free consultation, so give us a call today to learn more.